Pest Problems Explained - SLUGS

 Young plants are most at risk as the leaf feeding can be so severe that the plants die.

-What is seen less often is the damage slugs cause below the soil syrface to seeds, roots etc. This damage can result in seed that does not germinate, and in the case of potatoes, a very poor and damaged crop (see picture to the right).
+What is seen less often is the damage slugs cause below the soil syrface to seeds, roots etc. This damage can result in seed that does not germinate, and in the case of potatoes, a very poor and damaged crop (see picture to the left).

-Slug Life Cycle:
+Slug Life Cycle

 Slugs are hermaphrodite, so every individual can lay eggs - up to 300 each slug.
 Eggs are laid in batches, usually 10-50 in, moist but not waterlogged soil.